 - Any program offered by an approved or accredited U.S. institution of higher education

-Students who plan to study abroad in a program at Regents University London, Macquarie University in Sydney, University of Andalucía in Cádiz, the European Study Center in Heidelberg, International Studies Abroad (ISA) in Buenos Aires, and Lorenzo de’ Medici in Florence, and Sant’Anna Institute in Sorento must do so through the Monmouth University programs.
+Students who plan to study abroad in a program at University of Westminster London, Macquarie University in Sydney, University of Andalucía in Cádiz, the European Study Center in Strasbourg, International Studies Abroad (ISA) in Buenos Aires, Lorenzo de’ Medici in Florence, and Sant’Anna Institute in Sorento must do so through the Monmouth University programs.
 No permission will be granted for study abroad at these institutions unless the student is registered for the MU program.

 Study abroad satisfies the experiential education requirement provided that a minimum of six credits are successfully completed.
 Regardless of where a student studies abroad, it is important to communicate with your advisor about the particular experiential education requirements of your degree program.